Stiivi/Tarot-swift/Sources/TarotKit/Documentation.docc/TarotKit/DevelopmentNotes.md

 ## On Generics

+### Concrete Graph Model

 The goal of the project is to provide a concrete, opinionated model for knowledge representation and design.
-The goal is not to provide a graph and related structures for generic usage.
+The goal is not to provide an abstract graph structure.

-Not providing genenerics allows us:
+Not making the graph (and some other objects) as a genenerics allows us:

 - reduce cognitive load during the development process of the framework
 - reduce visual noise of the source code (and therefore another reduction of